Cut to the chase

 Assess caulk frequently to ensure your cleaning methods can kill mold and keep growing mold at bay.
 If you notice more black mold, clean again.

-How To Remove Mold From Shower Caulk With Baking Soda
+How To Remove Black Mold From Shower Caulk With Baking Soda

 Bicarbonate of soda, also referred to as baking soda, is a universal, inexpensive cleaning product that most people have at home.
 It can be dissolved in water or mixed into a paste.